Internet-Draft The GNUnet communicators August 2024

 +-----+-----+-----+-----+-----+-----+-----+-----+

-Figure 1: The binary representation of the initial key exchange packet.
+Figure 1: The binary representation of the KX message.

 GCM TAG

-A 128-bit GCM tag used to authenticate the ciphertext immediately following this KX.
+The 128-bit GCM tag is used to authenticate the ciphertext immediately following the header part of the KX message.

 ENCRYPTED DATA